wissem01chiha/dynamic-identification/README.md

 all simulation scripts examples are in the [exemple](/exemple/) the, at the the for [kinova Gen3-R07](https://www.kinovarobotics.com/uploads/User-Guide-Gen3-R07.pdf) robot can be found in the [examples](exemple/kinova/) directory.
 ### Prerequisites
-the code was tested sucessfuly on the flowing platform :
-  - Windows 11 ( python 3.12.4 - miniconda 4.5.0 - cuda 12.50)
+the code was tested sucessfuly on the flowing platform : Windows 11 ( python 3.12.4 - miniconda 4.5.0 - cuda 12.50)

 - CUDA Compilation Toolkit > 11
 - Python interpreter > 3.12
 - Conda > 4.5.0
 ### Installation
+the code will be soon available to installation with python package magners like pip or conda,
+now:
 create a new conda environment and install all the dependencies:
 ```shell
 conda env create -f environment.yml